jfzhang95/TV_Segmentation/README.md

 # TV_Segmentation

-This is an implement of binary image segmentation based on total variation.
+This is an implement of ```binary image segmentation based on total variation```.
 For algorithm details, please see in [here](https://github.com/jfzhang95/TV_Segmentation/blob/master/notes.pdf).

 ### Dependencies
 ```